bethx/bxue0412_9103_tut8_majorProject/README.md

 The scene I referenced can be viewed [here](https://www.youtube.com/watch?v=Ek40XtVsO7g).

 ### Technical Explanation
-A short technical explanation of how your individual code works to animate the image and any appropriate references.

 1. The background in draw() function has some transparency so that the previous frames can be seen.
 This technique was sourced from [here](https://genekogan.com/code/p5js-perlin-noise/ ).
 2. Created variables to add noise to the green and blue factors of the background circles so that they flicker.
 A stroke is also added.
 3. Noise added to the radius of the inner nested rings so that they move in and out.
 Also added white stroke.